git4humans/git4humans/README.md

 git commit -m "Initial commit"
 ```

-Or when you need to face another long commands for publishing changes to a remote repository:
+Or when you need to face another commands for publishing changes to a remote repository:

 ```shell
 git remote add origin https://github.com/git4humans/git4humans